Vikings 2024 schedule: Cousins returns to Minnesota in December

 The Vikings' first game against No. 1 overall pick Caleb Williams comes in Week 12, when they travel to Soldier Field the Sunday before Thanksgiving.
 The game marks the end of a three-week road swing, and ends a two-month stretch where the Vikings play at U.S. Bank Stadium only twice.

 The Vikings played host to the Cardinals in 2022 and for a preseason game in 2023.
-They begin a stretch of three straight home games against Arizona, with wide receiver Marvin Harrison Jr. the new target for quarterback Kyler Murray after the Cardinals made Harrison the first non-quarterback selected in this year's draft.
+They begin a stretch of three consecutive home games with this one against Arizona, with wide receiver Marvin Harrison Jr. the new target for quarterback Kyler Murray after the Cardinals made Harrison the first non-quarterback selected in this year's draft.

 Get your popcorn ready for this one: Kirk Cousins comes to U.S. Bank Stadium for the first time as a Vikings opponent since leaving the team in March, and he'll do so with first-round pick Michael Penix Jr. right behind him on the depth chart.
 If Cousins has struggled or dealt with injuries by this point of the season, it could be Penix facing the Vikings instead.
 Cousins, though, figures to have plenty of motivation to play well for his new team against his old one.